 Though many major attractions line one road, the Strip, don’t underestimate the length of the walk between casinos.
 More importantly, don’t underestimate the heat!
 Particularly in the summer, rent a car to make your local and distant travel more comfortable.
 If you’re planning on driving along the Strip on the weekend, consider taking the parallel roads, I-15 or Frank Sinatra Drive to avoid persistent traffic jams.
 Be vigilant while driving, as the party scene and traffic jams typically result in erratic behavior.

-Automobile hire in Las Vegas typically starts at around $27 a day.
-Here are some of the best deals in Las Vegas:
+Car rental in Las Vegas typically starts at around $27 a day.
+Here are some of the best car rental deals in Las Vegas:

 Note that prices vary depending on the availability of each specific car and the season in which you rent.
 For the most accurate offers, use the search bar above.